w5xd/WriteLogWizards/README.md

 that are the multipliers for the contest.
 You will need to create (and distribute) an INI file that has the multipliers in it along with any ALIAS names you want to all refer to the same multiplier
+<li><i>Contest Display Name</i> is what the user will see in the WriteLog Select Contest list.
+<li><i>Class Name</i> is the name of the C++ class to be generated.
+The wizard has to generate
+a name for the corresponding COM coclass which it does this way: if you start the name of the class with a "C" (capital C) then the coclass is the name of the C++ class with no leading C.
+Otherwise, the name of the coclass is the name of the C++ class with CoClass appended
 </ul>

 <h2>Installer support</h2>